 Round Trip Time (RTT): Upload Latency + Download Latency.

 Packet Loss Ratio (PLR): Average Percentage of Loss packets.

 CDNs are already serving most of the traffic on the internet.
-This service is for everyone who is trying to get traffic online, making sales online and especially for those with the vast geography of users.
+This service is for everyone who is trying to get traffic online, make sales online, and especially for those with vast geography of users.

 They are mostly used as a free service.
 But this does not mean that CDN is for everyone.

 If you have a local website and targeting people in the area of hosting, CDN is of no use.
 CDN can trouble your website’s performance in this case.

 This is because it will add another additional point between the server and the visitor.